NiushaDastan/builds-and-packages---Pipeline/README.md

 2. AWS Secret Access Key [****************]:

-3. Default region name [sydney]: sydney
+3. Default region name [None]: ap-southeast-2

-4. Default output format [json]: json
+4. Default output format [none]: json

 Note:

 Make sure you replace the parameter value with your aws Key and region!!!

+Risk Management:

+Using <SSH> instead of 'Credentials' for more security.

 # Creating a Docker image for our app (optional)